MichaelRumpler/GestureSample/README.md

 ## Structure in this repository

-The GestureSample.sln is the original Xamarin.Forms version with the code in the folder GestureSample.
+GestureSample.sln is the MAUI solution with the code in GestureSample.
-GestureSample.Maui.sln is the MAUI solution with the code in GestureSample.Maui.
+The GestureSample.XF.sln is the original Xamarin.Forms version with the code in the folder GestureSample.XF.

 ## Getting started with MR.Gestures for MAUI